What Are Advanced Targeted Attacks?

 The first phase of a targeted attack is to collect as much information about the victim as possible.
 This is, from the defender’s point of view, a passive operation that affords almost no opportunity for detection.
 During this phase, the adversary will collect public information about the target’s business, staff, and operations.
 Email addresses and website URLs will be collected and collated through public sources, of which there are many, like this one.

 Any public information can be useful to attackers.
-Job postings can reveal things like specific hardware and software used within the organization.
-And, of course, many google dorks can help attackers search your sites for vulnerabilities and specific resources.
+Even job postings can reveal things like specific hardware and software used within the organization.
+And, of course, there are lots of google dorks that can help attackers to search your sites for vulnerabilities and specific resources.

 2. Entry Points & Infiltration

 An intruder’s major challenge is to gain entry, which ultimately means being able to execute code within the target network.
-Although there are technical options such as exploiting software or hardware vulnerabilities, weak credentials, zero-days and unpatched software, the most common method of entry by far is some social engineering technique, typically spear-phishing.
-Tricking users into executing unauthorized code is an entire art in itself, but it’s a challenge that, especially in an organizational context, represents a relatively low hurdle to overcome.
+Although there are technical options such as exploiting software or hardware vulnerabilities, weak credentials, zero-days and unpatched software, the most common method of entry by far is some kind of social engineering technique, typically spear-phishing.
+Tricking users into executing unauthorised code is an entire art in itself, but it’s a challenge that, especially in an organizational context, represents a fairly low hurdle to overcome.

-Here, at least, there is an opportunity for prevention and detection.
-While training courses to raise awareness of social engineering techniques are a good idea, even educated users can fall for a clever or just persistent, phishing campaign.
-The organization’s best defense is automated behavioral software that can flag suspicious activity inside your network and inspect encrypted traffic.
+Here, at least, there is opportunity for both prevention and detection.
+While training courses to raise awareness of social engineering techniques are a good idea, even educated users can fall for a clever, or just persistent, phishing campaign.
+The organization’s best defense here is automated, behavioural software that can flag suspicious activity inside your network and inspect encrypted traffic.

 3. Communication – Command & Control